mwegter95/book-search/README.md

 # 21 MERN Book Search

 ## Description
-To complete this challenge for U of MN Full Stack bootcamp, I had to tak a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Pollo Server.
+To complete this challenge for U of MN Full Stack bootcamp, I had to take a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Pollo Server.
 The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
 All tasks accomplished,including:

 * Set up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.